AquaticInformatics/examples/TimeSeries/PublicApis/SdkExamples/PointZilla/Readme.md

 # Examples

 These examples will get you through most of the heavy lifting to get some points into your time-series.

+### Command line option syntax

+All command line options are case-insensitive, and support both common shell syntaxes: either `/Name=value` (for CMD.EXE) or `-Name=value` (for bash and PowerShell).

+In addition, the `@options.txt` syntax is supported, to read options from a text file.
+You can mix and match individual `/name=value` and `@somefile.txt` on the same command line.

+Try the `/help` option for a detailed list of options and their default values.

 ### Authentication credentials